Hans Faber

 The whole story explains why the fields near Koudehuizum carry the name Ocke or Okke, but it does not explain why it is called hel too.
 What is meant by the word hel anyway?

-Origin of the word hel is probably Celtic and thus very old.
-Dating back to at least the Late Iron Age.
-It means something like ‘low lands’, ‘hollow’ or ‘swamps’.
-In British-Celtic it has the same meaning (Van Berkel & Samplonius 2018, Clerinx 2023).
-Other toponyms in the Netherlands, which is mere a selection, related to low-lying lands or swamps are: Helbergen, Helbroek, Hellebroek, Hell, Helle, Hellegat, Hellendoorn, Helleneind, Hellouw, and Helmond.
-A different explanation is that the word hel is related to the (Welsh) Celtic word halein meaning ‘salt’ and hali meaning ‘sea’ (Kerkhof 2016).
+The origin of the word 'hel' is probably Celtic and thus very old, dating back to at least the Late Iron Age.
+It means something like 'low lands', 'hollow', or 'swamps' (Van Berkel & Samplonius 2018, Clerinx 2023).
+Other toponyms in the Netherlands, which are just a selection, related to low-lying lands or swamps are: Helbergen, Helbroek, Hellebroek, Hell, Helle, Hellegat, Hellendoorn, Helleneind, Hellouw, and Helmond.
+A different explanation is that the word 'hel' is related to the (Welsh) Celtic word halein meaning 'salt' and hali meaning 'sea' (Kerkhof 2016).

 In the old Germanic tradition, Hell is the underworld.
 The word might stem from the Proto-Germanic word haljō, the Gothic word halja and the Old Frisian word helle meaning something like ‘concealed place’.
 Think also of Old English helan meaning ‘to cover/hide’.
-And who has not heard the fairytale of Frau Holle or Mother Holle, a figure representing the pre-Germanic goddess associated with life and death.
+Indeed, the almost identical verb helen in the Dutch language still means 'to heal'.
+And who has not heard the fairy tale Frau Holle or Mother Holle?
+A figure representing the pre-Germanic goddess associated with life and death.
 A creature connected with the underworld.

 The area of Okkehel is considered a former kolk or sea inlet.
-Hence a place connected to the underworld, and thus where the Gate of Hell was located (and -who knows- is located?).
+Hence a place connected to the underworld, and thus where the Gate of Hell was (and, who knows, is) located?

 Pingjumer Gulden Halsband